Anne of Green Gables (1979 TV series): Production

-Yoshifumi Kondō (近藤喜文) was selected for character design and animation director over Yoichi Kotabe (小田部羊一), who had stopped work with Takahata after 3000 Leagues in Search of Mother of the previous work.
+Yoshifumi Kondō was selected for character design and animation director over Yoichi Kotabe, who had stopped work with Takahata after 3000 Leagues in Search of Mother of the previous work.
 Kondo went on to work with Takahata on the films Grave of the Fireflies and Only Yesterday.
-The voice of Anne was provided by Eiko Yamada, who would become a staple of World Masterpiece Theatre anime, going on to play Lavinia in Princess Sarah and Jo March in Little Women (the latter of which also featured character designs by Kondo).
+After the Canada trip, Kondō and Takahata began designing Anne.
+Kondō initial shōjo-style drawings, based on the first 1952 translation of the novel, were rejected by Takahata, who preferred a more realistic look based on the 1973 translation and inspired by Mia Farrow performance in Peytone Place.
+Anne’s design was gradually refined to appear less stylized and to show her beauty developing naturally over time.